-Americans are anxious about not having a paycheck in retirement.
-According to the 2019 Protected Lifetime Income Study, 40% of respondents biggest concern is “How much monthly income will I have?”.
+Americans are anxious about retirement income planning.
+According to the 2019 Protected Lifetime Income Study, 40% of respondents’ biggest concern is “How much monthly income will I have?”.

 The most alarming statistic is that only 1 in 5 have seriously envisioned life in retirement and that same 1 in 5 have a specific plan.
 Meaning 80% of Americans have no plan, have not thought about retirement income planning, and are at high risk for being unprepared for retirement.
 We are going to explore three specific questions for you to consider and get you started with your retirement income planning.